 If you are setting goals in recovery this year, we want to increase your chance for success by introducing the SMART model for goal-setting.
 Let’s talk more about this.

 SMART Goals – A Proven Model To Help You Set Goals in Recovery

 Have you set a goal that you want to accomplish this year (AKA “a New Year’s resolution”)?
 If so, we want you to bring it to fruition.
 The SMART Model for setting goals will help.
 SMART stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
 Let’s go deeper.

 Measurable – A goal should be measurable.
 With the example we provided, the goal is a 60-pound weight loss in one year.
 This is measurable.
 If you simply said, “I want to lose weight,” you would not be able to tell if you had actually accomplished your goal.
 You could lose one pound and say, “Well, there it is.
 I have lost weight.
 I am done!”
-Weigh yourself at the beginning of 2019 and weigh yourself at the end of the year.
+Weigh yourself at the beginning and end of the year.
 If you have lost 60 pounds, you have achieved your goal.

 Achievable – Goals should be realistic and attainable.
 In other words, they should be within your reach.
 For example, losing 300 pounds in a year is not really an achievable goal.
 Losing five pounds a month for a total of 60 pounds in a year, however; is achievable.
 If you lose more than 60 pounds, great!